phamnhantucode/my-camera/README.md

 ## Description

 My Camera is an Android application that allows users to take pictures, view a list of captured images, and edit them with various features.
-Built with Kotlin, this app leverages Jetpack Compose for the UI and integrates the [Android Image Cropper](https://github.com/CanHub/Android-Image-Cropper) library for advanced image editing capabilities.

 ## Features